30 Hobbies For Women in Their 30s

 Much like learning to play a new instrument, the benefits of learning a new language are innumerable.
 It’s the best brain exercise!
 Learning a new language is also great for meeting new people.

 The number of friends we have in our 30s is much smaller than the number of friends we have in our 20s.
 So, this should help.
-By learning a new language, you’ll push yourself to:
+You’ll push yourself to socialize with the people in your class, find a new group of friends from the country of the language, and try to learn more about the culture of that country by traveling there.

 After I came back from my trip to Italy, I registered for the Italian Cultural Center in my country.
 I started learning Italian and had access to their parties, which were so fun!
+I added so many Italian friends into my circle, found an Italian guy, dated him for a while, and got a taste of their cuisine.

-7. Baking
+7. Baking & Cooking

 8. Gardening

 This is not as much gardening as it is growing your own food.
 Gardening sounds more demanding at first as not all of us have access to, well, a garden.
+I’m talking about growing basic vegetables in a pot.

+Start with a very simple, easy-to-grow vegetable.
+Pick your favorite and you’re good to go.
 Buy some seeds and watch them turn into something edible.
-It’s an amazing feeling to be able to eat something that you grow, not to mention, a great hobby to pick up.
+It’s an amazing feeling to be able to eat something that you grow!

 Additionally, plants are incredibly expensive if you’re into decorating!
 But this small-scale gardening will help you keep some greenery around the house.

-9. Painting and Drawing
+9. Painting & Drawing

 Most people think that drawing and painting are talents that you either have or just don’t.
 It’s actually a skill that can easily be learned and mastered.
 Check out the video to get started in minutes!